RayTrace082/untamedwilds/README.md

 There are currently 8 different species of Bear, ranging from the humble Black Bear to the elusive Cave Bear.
 Bears can be found in Jungles and most Cold and Temperate biomes, expect to find Polar Bears in snowy biomes, Brown Bears in mountains and Black Bears in Forests

-Bears are potentially dangerous mobs, as players disturbing sleeping Bears, or trying to approach Bear cubs in the presence of an adult Bear will result in a mauling, furthermore, some of the bigger Bears may actively hunt Players for food too.
+Bears are dangerous mobs, as players disturbing sleeping Bears, or trying to approach Bear cubs in the presence of an adult Bear will result in a mauling, furthermore, some of the bigger Bears may actively hunt Players for food too.
 Additionally, some hungry Bears may raid your chests (or any inventory) in search of food, so protect your supplies carefully.

 On death, Bears drop meat, fat, bones and their fur

 ###🐅 Big Cat

 7 species of Big Cat can be found in the wild (with a few more NYI).
-Big Cats can be found in most Land Biomes and are hypercarnivorous predators (that is, they can only eat meat/fish).
+Big Cats can be found in most Land Biomes.

 Many species of Big Cat will actively hunt players if hungry enough, albeit their elusive nature should make these events rare.
 Furthermore, approaching Big Cat cubs will enrage their mother.